Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-2_Continuous-Control-Crawler/README.md

  * 4. InputL fc1_units = 128, fc2_units = 128, Max Step of Episode = 2000
     Result: 678 episodes, score = 1200
    ![](images/plot_1200score.png)

+### Watch the Trained Agent

+For both neural networks, the actor and the critic, we save the trained weights into checkpoint files
+with the extension pth.
+For all cases, the corresponding files are saved into the directory checkpoints.
+Using notebook _WatchAgent.ipynb_ we can load the trained weights and replay them.

 ### Credit